The Secrets to Saving Big on Car and Campervan Hire

 On the same note that #17, when refuelling your car or simply when fuelling up along the way, make sure to avoid pump stations located near airports.
 Those are notorious for having the highest price tag, with some reports mentioning a difference of over 30%!
 Extra tip: Collect and use those supermarket fuel discount vouchers.

 Take the pre-hire car inspection seriously and write down any damage that you notice as you might end up being liable for them when returning your car.

 How to?
 Every car rental has a small scheme of the vehicle along with your paperwork where you can mark down what and where you noticed damage prior to taking the vehicle for hire.

 20. Consider Car Relocation

 A road trip is best enjoyed with a group of friends.
 Should it be your childhood best friends, the love of your life, or a perfect stranger found in our travellers’ Facebook group, you are bound to create lifelong memories on the road with your travel buddies.
 Share adventures, laughs and (hopefully good) music along the most scenic roads of New Zealand while splitting the bills 2, 3 or even 4 ways so you can spend more on awesome adventures.
 Sounds like your kind of trip?
-Look into people movers and even vans that can carry up to 9 passengers comfortably!
+Look into people movers and even vans, such as with James Blond rentals, that can carry up to 9 passengers comfortably!